Back Pain Physical Therapists

 Physical therapy exercises for lower back pain are considered recovery in motion.
 PT can relieve your pain without surgery.
 But, physical therapy today is much more than just doing exercises.

-Physical Therapy Evaluation for Lower Back Pain
+Physical Therapy Evaluation for Lower Back Pain in Brooklyn

 When you visit our TRi PT physical therapy specialist in Brooklyn, we assess the severity and the cause of your lower back pain.
-Serious conditions only cause lower back pain in 1-2% of patients.
+Serious conditions only cause back pain in 1-2% of patients.
 Neurological conditions cause pain in 5-10% of patients.
 A herniated disk, sprain, spinal stenosis, radiculopathy, or other mechanical problems cause back pain in 90% of patients.

 For most, back pain stems from a lifestyle dominated by sitting.
 Gravity compresses the spine where nerve endings meet.
 Most of us sit all day.
 We sit during our commute.
 We sit at our desk at work.
 After a long day, when we get home we sit on the couch.
 All this sitting compounds the damage caused by gravity.
 Sitting puts more stress on the muscles and discs in your back.